mightytribble/SillyTavern-rag-context-injector/README.md

 {{scenario}}
 </scenario>

-You MUST use the provided tool to query {{char}}'s memories in the knowledge base.
+You MUST use the provided tools to query {{char}}'s memories in the knowledge base.
+Think step-by-step about what questions you could ask the tool to retrieve more information.
+Follow this method:

+1. Generate a list of AT LEAST 3 questions that explore the people, topics and background details of the <conversation> from different angles.
+2. Use these questions to query the knowledge base.
+3. Analyze and synthesize a final reply.

+Be verbose and thorough in your investigation.

 Write your reply as a series of memory statements recounting your findings, e.g. "{{char}} remembers X, Y and Z".

 Only include memories retrieved from the knowledge base with the tool.
-Do NOT include memories that just restate information provided in <conversation> or <scenario>.
+Do NOT include memories that just restate information provided in <conversation>.

 Remember, you MUST use the provided tool to find more information.
-Think step-by-step about what questions you could ask the tool to retrieve more information.
-Be verbose and thorough in your investigation.
-Consider asking:
-- what does {{char}} know about the other people present?
-- what does {{char}} know about their current location?
-- what does {{char}} know about what has happened recently?

-Your final reply must ONLY be a series of memory statements.
+Your final reply must ONLY be a series of detailed, verbose memory statements that provide additional context and supplementary information to the contents of <conversation>.
 Another assistant will use this information to construct a final reply.
 ```

 ### Supported Macros

-The RAG Query Template supports the following macros:
+The RAG Query Template supports the following macros to allow you to customize the context given to the RAG query model:
 - {{lastMessage}} - last message in chat history.
 - {{lastNMessages:5}} - last _N_ messages in chat history.
 - {{messages:X:Y}} - A range of messages in chat history, starting at 0 and going back. {{messages:-10:-2}} will get the last 10 messages, not including the last message. {{messages:-10:-1}} will get the last 10 messages, including the last message.
 Good if you use a prefill or post-history message and want to *not* send that to the RAG model!